-I have published enough articles in the National Geographic Magazine to completely fill four issues (see the opening pages of many of them at page bottom), including, for example, one on the topic of pollination.
+I have published enough articles in the National Geographic magazine to completely fill four issues (see them at page bottom), including, for example, one on the topic of pollination.
+I've linked to those articles on my photography webpage

 I won the Bowdoin Medal, Harvard's oldest and most prestigious writing prize, awarded annually since 1745.
-I have been a Poynter Journalism Fellow at Yale, previously bestowed on such luminaries as Arianna Huffington, David Brooks, Bob Woodward, Judy Woodruff and Paul Steiger.
+I have been a Poynter Journalism Fellow at Yale, previously bestowed on such luminaries as Arianna Huffington, David Brooks, Bob Woodward & Judy Woodruff.

 Tweet by founder of twitter

-Below are a couple of Mark’s favorite articles from other magazines
+Below are a few of Mark’s favorite articles from magazines other than National Geographic

 My Scientific American story Ants & the Art of War is included in the 2012 edition of Best American Science and Nature Writing

-The article Bit in Outside Magazine concerns the tragic death of Joe Slowinski (Click to open)
+"Bit" in Outside Magazine concerns the tragic death of Joe Slowinski

-For a humorous “take” at ant studies, read my 2012 article in Nature.
-(Click image to open)
+For a humorous “take” at ant research, read my 2012 article in Nature, "Picnic With Ants."